 Indigenous grapePedro Ximenez, the indisputable queen of Montilla Moriles

-With this variety, winemakers obtain unique wines, truely gems in the wine world.
+With this variety, winemakers obtain unique wines, truly gems in the wine world.

 Pedro Ximenez is an amazingly versatile grape

 Pedro Ximenez grape truly portrays the excellence of Montilla Moriles, and its local wines a region in the south of Cordoba, Spain.
 Spanish winemakers grow this variety in Jerez, Malaga, Valencia and other regions.
 It is a grape that thrives in a hot and dry climate as it is susceptible to diseases, like Botrytis and Mildew.

 The white chalky albariza soil of Montilla Moriles is rich in calcium carbonate and an ideal location for Px can develop its unique characteristics.